dA505819/dA505819.github.io/README.md

 # Website

-The website will provide you with all the details of mine.
+The website will provide you with all the details.

 ## Basic Details